-The retention rate tells you what percentage of users have used your app more than once in a given period.
+Another mobile app user engagement metric is the retention rate that tells you what percentage of users have used your app more than once in a given period.
 It can be calculated with the following formula:

 Retention rate (%) = (Number of retained users over the set period / Total number of new users from the previous period) * 100%

 For example, if you received 1,000 new users in January and 300 of that 1,000 returned to your app in February, you would have a 30% retention rate in February for the January cohort.

 Your retention rate reflects the effectiveness of your app’s key features in engaging users and making them want to stay with your mobile app for a long time.
 The retention rate gives you a better look at your mobile app target audience: what they like or dislike, what motivates them to come back to your app, and how often they use your app.

 How to track the retention rate: The retention rate is displayed in App Store Connect and the Google Play Console by default.